 1 Statement of the situation or problem

-At the World Telecommunication Development Conference (Dubai, 2014), account was taken of the wish of Member States and Sector Members to study the protection of telecommunication/ICT consumers, and that study was included under convergence.
 Faced with the rapid evolution of technologies and the appearance on the market of ever more sophisticated equipment, consumers who are not telecommunication/ICT experts can find themselves at a loss.
-Consequently, consumer information and consumer rights have become a priority and the topic should be made the subject of a separate study.

-In the majority of meetings organized by the leading telecommunication and ICT players, the issue of consumer protection has become a constant concern, yet neither regulators, operators or service providers nor equipment manufacturers have defined or provided a specific legal basis for the legal consumer-protection instruments that need to be implemented in order to guarantee universal access to quality telecommunication/ICT services at low cost.
+Consequently, consumer information and consumer rights have become a priority and the issue of consumer protection has become a constant concern, yet neither regulators, operators or service providers nor equipment manufacturers have defined or provided a specific legal basis for the legal consumer-protection instruments that need to be implemented that guarantee universal access to quality telecommunication/ICT services at low cost.

-Given the pace of change and the time it takes to introduce and implement new legislation and regulations, bodies responsible for consumer protection (regulators, public and private agencies) should regularly amend their regulatory frameworks on the basis of the right balance between the interests of operators/service providers and those of users in areas such as subscription agreements, protection of intellectual property rights and management of digital rights, without detriment to innovative models of e-commerce (for example, e-commerce and commerce using mobile phones which open up wide prospects for transborder commerce by enabling hitherto underserved communities to have access to certain goods and services).
+Given the pace of change in telecommunications/ICTs, bodies responsible for consumer protection (regulators, public and private agencies) should regularly amend their regulatory frameworks on the basis of the right balance between the interests of operators/service providers and those of users in areas such as subscription agreements, protection of intellectual property rights and management of digital rights, without detriment to innovative models of e-commerce.

 One of the key challenges for regulators is to establish a culture of security that promotes trust in telecommunication/ICT applications and services, one in which there is effective enforcement of privacy and consumer protection.
+Therefore, it is essential to implement laws, policies and regulatory practices, and to develop transparent, effective consumer protection mechanisms in order to build such trust and security.

-All consumers must have all the information which they need in order to make informed choices and benefit from adequate protection and compensation mechanisms when problems arise.
+Likewise, for these regulations to limit and prevent fraudulent, deceptive, unfair commercial practices, it is necessary to promote education and adequate dissemination of telecommunication/ICT services for all consumers to enable them to make informed choices and benefit from adequate protection and compensation mechanisms when problems arise.

-For most developing countries, the functioning of consumer-protection associations in general – and in the telecommunication/ICT sector specifically, especially in terms of experience and professionalism – presents difficulties when it comes to the management of consumer protection with state agencies, regulators or service providers/operators.

-Education and awareness-raising for consumers, including persons with disabilities, women and children, should be a matter for all the parties involved in consumer protection (regulators, consumer-protection bodies and policy-makers).
+Therefore, it is important for all the parties involved in consumer protection (regulators, consumer-protection bodies, policy-makers and the private sector) to participate in education and awareness-raising for consumers, including persons with disabilities, women and children.

-The development of intersectoral competition with the emergence of services resulting from convergence (bundled services, services via mobile, etc.) makes it even more essential to enhance transborder cooperation, and for regulators and policy-makers to improve their competences and the tools intended to protect consumers.
-Furthermore, the question of after-sales service, which is one criterion for consumer choice, will need to be studied.
+Intersectoral competition with the emergence of services resulting from the convergence of technologies, services and platforms makes it even more essential to enhance transborder cooperation, and for regulators and policy-makers to improve their competences and the tools intended to protect consumers.

-The study carried out over the last study cycle built on and encompassed the findings previously made on basic issues of consumer protection, in particular in the convergent environment, and enforcement, including appropriate national legislation, practices, procedures and sanctions.
+Considering the above, it is important to bear in mind that the Final Report on the latest study period includes a status review of consumer rights relating to telecommunication services, and existing consumer protection challenges, including technology innovation, market competition, changing business models, regulator resources and capacities, and the needs of specific groups such as persons with disabilities, women and children, as well as the consumer rights framework and the economic aspects of consumer protection..